daltonserey/tst/README.md

 In this section we will see the process of login, resolve a TST question, test and send to the server.

 ### Login
-First you need to login in the the [TST-ONLINE](http://tst-online.appspot.com/).
-And then login to your account using:
+First you need to login to [TST-ONLINE](http://tst-online.appspot.com/).
+And then you can login to your account using:
 ```
 $ tst login
 ```
 Will open a new tab in the browser containing the token necessary for the login and the user TST-Online email.
 Copy the token and past in the terminal.
-After this, insert the email.

 ### Checkout
 Copy the [TST](http://tst-online.appspot.com/#/) question checkout code and run the following command: